pegaltier/backtest-kit/docs/interfaces/PartialProfitContract.md

 Contract for partial profit level events.

-Emitted when a signal reaches a profit level milestone (10%, 20%, etc).
+Emitted by partialProfitSubject when a signal reaches a profit level milestone (10%, 20%, 30%, etc).
-Used for tracking partial take-profit execution.
+Used for tracking partial take-profit execution and monitoring strategy performance.

+Events are emitted only once per level per signal (Set-based deduplication in ClientPartial).
+Multiple levels can be emitted in a single tick if price jumps significantly.

+Consumers:
+- PartialMarkdownService: Accumulates events for report generation
+- User callbacks via listenPartialProfit() / listenPartialProfitOnce()

 ## Properties